twibiral/obsidian-execute-code/README.md

 3
 ```

 To manage the open runtimes for Notebook Mode, you can use the `Open Code Runtime Management` command in the command palette.
-From this sidebar window, you can stop kernels.
+From this sidebar window, you can stop kernels. **Note: force-stopping requires `taskkill` on Windows and `pkill` on Unix.
+99% of systems should have these preinstalled: if yours doesn't, please [file an issue](https://github.com/twibiral/obsidian-execute-code/issues/new/choose)**

 ## Style Settings